 - Structure our investments to minimize risk of loss and achieve attractive risk-adjusted returns.
 We structure our loan investments on a conservative basis with high cash yields, cash origination fees, low leverage levels and strong investment protections.
 As of March 31, 2009, the weighted average annualized yield of our debt investments was approximately 16.4%, which includes a cash component of 13.4%.
 The 26 debt investments in our portfolio as of March 31, 2009, had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.6x calculated at the time of origination of the investment.
 Finally, our debt investments have strong protections, including default penalties, information rights, board observation rights, and affirmative, negative and financial covenants, such as lien protection and prohibitions against change of control.
-We believe these protections, coupled with the other features of our investments described above, should allow us to reduce our risk of capital loss and achieve attractive risk adjusted returns; however, there can be no assurance that we will be able to successfully structure our investments to minimize risk of loss and achieve attractive risk-adjusted returns. - Leverage the skills and experience of our investment adviser.
-The six principals of our investment adviser collectively have over 50 years, and individually have between 3 years and 14 years, of experience lending to and investing in small and mid-sized companies.
+We believe these protections reduce our risk of capital loss. - Leverage the skills and experience of our investment adviser.
+The principals of our investment adviser collectively have over 50 years of experience lending to and investing in small and mid-sized companies.
 The principals of our investment adviser have broad investment backgrounds, with prior experience at private investment funds, investment banks and other financial services companies and they also have experience managing distressed companies.
 We believe that our investment adviser's expertise in valuing, structuring, negotiating and closing transactions provides us with a competitive advantage by allowing us to provide financing solutions that meet the needs of our portfolio companies while adhering to our underwriting standards.